enricofallacara/konobi/README.md

 * Two stones of the same colour are **strongly connected** if they are orthogonally connected;
 * Two stones of the colour are **weakly connected** if they are diagonally connected;
 * On white's first turn, they can decide to switch colour with the other player instead of placing a stone (**pie rule**);
-* **Winning condition**: player win when they have connected their own edges;
+* If a player cannot make any legal move, they shall pass;
-* If a player cannot make any legal move, they shall pass.
+* **Winning condition**: player win when they have connected their own edges.

 #### Illegal moves
 * It is illegal to make a weak connection with a stone unless it is not possible to make placement which is both strongly connected to that stone and not weakly connected to another stone;